r00t-3xp10it/resource_files/README.md

       sudo msfconsole -q -x 'setg RANDOM_HOSTS true;setg LIMMIT 200;resource /root/brute_force.rc'

 #### REMARK
 This brute force resource scripts requires that the msf database to be empty of hosts and services data.
 Thats the main reason why this scripts creates a new workspace named **'redteam'** and stores all the data inside that workspace while working, then the resource script deletes the **'redteam'** workspace in the end of execution.
-(This action allow us to mantain the attacker *default workspace database intact).

 How to instruct this scripts to export **redteam** workspace database to a local file at the end of execution? **(database.xml)**<br />